-The positive side of ‘thematic’ summer camps is that you can go over the vocabulary beforehand and practice it.
+The positive side of ‘thematic’ summer camps is that you can review the vocabulary beforehand and practice it.

-There are several advantages to having your child attend a summer camp, but one of the biggest is that children develop their social skills.
+There are several advantages to having your child attend a summer camp, but one of the biggest is developing their social skills.
 In addition, they need and hear the Dutch language all the time.

-Because it is not a school environment, your child is asked to do things in a different way.
+Because it is not a school environment, your child is asked to do things differently.
 So for your child, it will not feel like ‘I am learning or practicing Dutch’ in the school sense.

-Other advantages are that the children are exposed to a lot of creativity, sports, and recreation Have fun with peers, and develop self-confidence by doing this independently.
+Other advantages are that the children are exposed to a lot of creativity, sports, and recreation Have fun with peers and develop self-confidence by doing this independently.
 They also learn many skills that they do not learn at school or at home.
-These skills they also take home.
+These skills also take home.

 Expat camps for children in the summer vacation